 While there are different species of rodents, the three most common pest species in South Carolina, North Carolina, Georgia, and Florida include Norway rats, roof rats, and house mice.
 Some of the problems they cause homeowners include:

-Little wonder residents dealing with rodent infestation are usually keen to get the problem under control promptly.
-Metro Wildlife and Pest Control have gained a reputation as the best rodent control company in the southwestern region of the United States.
-Our approach to rodent control is guaranteed to grant you the results you desire.
+Little wonder residents dealing with rat infestation are usually keen to get the problem under control promptly.
+Metro Wildlife and Pest Control have gained a reputation as the best rat control company in the southeastern region of the United States.
+Our approach to rat control is guaranteed to grant you the results you desire.
 And in this post, we share our methodology.

 Believe it or not, it boils down to two things: food and shelter.

 Rats and mice are non-picky eaters.
 In the wild, rodents eat fruits, plants, and seeds.
 But when they adapt to human settlements, rats and mice will also feed on garbage, meat, pet food, and any human food they come across.
-Hence, if there’s easy access to food on your property, you shouldn’t be surprised when you see these tiny monsters around.
+Hence, if there’s easy access to food on your property, you shouldn’t be surprised when you see rat droppings and other indications of a rat problem.

 For thousands of years, rodents have learned that they can get better living conditions residing near human settlements.
-The warmth, safety, and proximity to food provided by inhabited buildings make them a hotspot for rodents, from the attic to under the house to the chimney.
+The warmth, safety, and proximity to food provided by inhabited buildings make them a hotspot for a rat population, from the attic to under the house to the chimney.
 That’s why rats and mice will promptly take advantage of tiny cracks in buildings to find the perfect spot indoors to build their nest.
+That’s also why a professional rat exterminator is usually necessary for a rat infestation.
+They’re incredibly smart and crafty.

 Rest easy and save $50 on services you schedule!